 News and Updates

-By Erika Holmes, Viticulture & Enology RICHLAND, Wash. – With classes underway, students and researchers have begun processing grapes for experiments on fruit maturity and irrigation at Washington State University’s new wine center.
+RICHLAND, Wash. – With classes underway, students and researchers have begun processing grapes for experiments on fruit maturity and irrigation at Washington State University’s new wine center.
 Nine courses started Monday in the $23-million Ste.
 Michelle Wine Estates WSU Wine Science Center located on the Tri-Cities campus.
-Students are […]
+Students are studying winemaking, grape growing and other horticultural subjects.

 Voice of the Vine